bids-standard/bids-specification/src/common-principles.md

 ## Language

-BIDS specification is written in American English.
+The BIDS specification is written in American English.

 ## Definitions